jhx0/PowerShell-Scripts/README.md

 **Start-VirtualMachines.ps1** - Start virtual machines (**VirtualBox**)
 **Get-PublicIPAddress.ps1** - Display your public IP adress
 **Get-VolumeSize.ps1** - Show all volumes and their size
+**Get-InstalledApplications.ps1** - Show all installed applications on the system